rvalenzuelar/RadarQC/README.md

 RadarQC
 =======

-AirborneRadar QC code with extra functions.
+AirborneRadarQC code implemented only with C++.
+Extra functions are being added.

 Original code developed by Michael Bell and Cory Wolff (2011)